rl-institut/spice_ev/doc/source/charging_strategies.rst

 ------------------------

-Similar to the flexible time windows, the tariff for grid friendly charging is applied on the flexible loads such as electric vehicles when using schdule-based grid fees.
+Similar to the flexible time windows, the tariff for grid friendly charging is applied on the flexible loads such as electric vehicles when using schedule-based grid fees.
 In case off a core standing time, only the load peak outside the core standing time is relevant for the capacity charge, since this grid supply was not scheduled by the grid operator.

 The schedule-based grid fees are only applied on flexible loads.
 The fixed load of a location is charged according to